varigence/docs/bimlflex/metadata-editors/data-type-mappings.md

 BimlFlex **Data Type Mappings** provide the ability to map Data Types from a source system to another more standardized data type.
 This can be either a conversion of the Data Type entirely, such as a `int` to a `bigint`, the expansion of an existing Data Type, such as `nvarchar(13)` to `nvarchar(20)`, or the combination of both, such as `char(1)` to `nvarchar(10)`.

+Data Type Mappings is a BimlFlex feature that expands the Data Types of the source to a larger data type that is more accommodating.
+This is done to accommodate changes in the source system without the need to update the data solution, or the load process.
+The most common expansions are for short string representations that might be updated in the source.

+A 'Name' field of 20 characters might be updated to 250 to accommodate longer customer names, or it might be changed from `varchar` to `nvarchar` to accommodate international characters.
+An `integer` might be updated to `big int` when the source counter nears its maximum allowed value.

+By expanding incoming data it is possible to cater for these future changes before they become a load issue.

+>[!NOTE]
+> Note that larger data types might require more database resources.

+BimlFlex provides a rules engine for applying the expansions based on the Business Requirements.
+Based on the configuration, BimlFlex can apply the expansions across all columns for a source and all tables and load patterns will take the new expanded type into consideration.

+The expanded data types will be used in the source to staging load and the new data types will be used in both Staging and Persistent Staging.
+When the Data Vault accelerator is run on the source metadata the Satellite attributes will inherit the expanded data types from the source definition.

 ## Overview

 The following sections describe the UI elements of the Data Type Mappings Editor and how they are used to author and manage BimlFlex **Data Type Mappings**.